gatchrat/gifH/README.md

 ## State:
 Can extract all Images from a gif and saves them in a folder.
-Can generate a Gif from a small single Image;
+Can generate a Gif from a single Image;

 ## Missing:
 * packing for multiple images
-* packing for bigger images
-* packing for more colors
 * Transparency
 * Background
+* color size bits
 * Disposal Methods (2-7) (Currently all implemented as method 1 )
+* Documentation